kubevela/kubevela/docs/en/platform-engineers/overview.md

-# Application Encapsulation
+# Introduction of Application CRD

 ## Motivation

-Application encapsulation is essential for building end-user facing systems.
-It is the mostly widely used approach to enable easier developer experience and allow users to deliver application resources as an unit.
+Encapsulation is probably the mostly widely used approach to enable easier developer experience and allow users to deliver the whole application resources as one unit.
 For example, many tools today encapsulate Kubernetes *Deployment* and *Service* into a *Web Service* module, and then instantiate this module by simply providing parameters such as *image=foo* and *ports=80*.
 This pattern can be found in cdk8s (e.g. [`web-service.ts` ](https://github.com/awslabs/cdk8s/blob/master/examples/typescript/web-service/web-service.ts)), CUE (e.g. [`kube.cue`](https://github.com/cuelang/cue/blob/b8b489251a3f9ea318830788794c1b4a753031c0/doc/tutorial/kubernetes/quick/services/kube.cue#L70)), and many widely used Helm charts (e.g. [Web Service](https://docs.bitnami.com/tutorials/create-your-first-helm-chart/)).

-Despite the efficiency and extensibility in defining abstractions and encapsulating applications, both DSL (e.g. cdk8s and CUE) and templating (e.g. Helm) are mostly used as client side tools and can be barely used as a platform level building block.
+Despite the efficiency and extensibility in defining abstractions with encapsulation, both DSL (e.g. cdk8s and CUE) and templating (e.g. Helm) are mostly used as client side tools and can be barely used as a platform level building block.
 This leaves platform builders either have to create restricted/inextensible abstractions, or re-invent the wheels of what DSL/templating has already been doing great.

-KubeVela is designed to make it possible to build platforms with leverage of those great encapsulation solutions.
+KubeVela is designed to make it possible to build easy-to-use yet highly extensible platforms with leverage of the battle-tested encapsulation and abstraction.

-## Encapsulation and Abstraction
+## Abstraction

-KubeVela introduces an `Application` resource as the abstraction that captures all needed resources to run the application, and exposes configurable parameters for end users.
+First of all, KubeVela introduces an `Application` CRD as its main abstraction that could capture all needed resources to run the application, and exposes configurable parameters for end users.
 Every application is composed by multiple components, and each of them is defined by workload specification and traits (operational behaviors).
 For example:

 ```yaml
 apiVersion: core.oam.dev/v1alpha2